guglxni/DevTrack/README.md

 - `/reset`: Reset the assessment engine for a new assessment
 - `/health`: Health check endpoint
 - `/all-milestones`: Get all available milestone behaviors
+- `/question`: Receive and process questions about a child's behavior
+- `/keywords`: Update keywords for specific scoring categories
+- `/send-score`: Manually set a score for a specific milestone

 ## Web Application